-Centered Riding® is based on a knowledge of human and horse anatomy, balance, movement, and on understanding how the mind affects the body and how both affect the horse.
+Centered Riding was developed by the late Ms. Sally Swift.
+It offers an innovative way of expressing the classical principles of riding to all levels and disciplines.
+It is based on a knowledge of human and horse anatomy, balance, movement, and understanding how the mind affects the body and how both affect the horse.
 It uses centering and grounding techniques from the oriental martial arts, along with body awareness, mental imagery and sports psychology.
-Through increasing body awareness, inhibiting old patterns, and replacing them with a more balanced, free, and coordinated use of self, both horse and rider can move more freely and comfortably, and develop their best performance.
+It addresses rider’s posture and movement using Sally’s personal experience with the Alexander Technique.
+This work teaches riders how to re-educate their mind and body towards greater balance and integration.
+Through increasing body awareness, inhibiting old patterns, and replacing them with a more balanced, free, and coordinated use of self, both horse and rider can move more freely, comfortably and confidently.

 - Soft Eyes – Encourage visual and physical awareness, better peripheral vision, and improved “feel.”

-- Breathing – Using the diaphragm and breathing correctly for better posture, relaxation, and energy.
+- Breathing – Using the diaphragm and breathing correctly improve posture, relaxation, and energy.

-- Balance or Building Blocks – Aligns the riders body for improved balance, straightness, and ease of movement.
+- Balance (Building Blocks) – Aligns the rider’s body for improved balance, straightness, and ease of movement.

 The Benefits of Centered Riding

-Centered Riding® teaches you how to help your body do what you need to do in order to ride well.
-Centered Riding® techniques help promote suppleness, stability, and clearer aids, making riding more comfortable for both horse and rider.
-As you learn and experience the principles through your horse’s motion and responses, you and your horse tune in to each other and work together in harmony.
-These techniques can increase confidence and enjoyment and release tension in horses and riders, making training easier.
-They also help people cope with old injuries or chronic conditions that cause pain during or after riding.
+Centered Riding teaches you how to help your body do what you need to do in order to ride well and allow your horse to do his job well.
+It’s techniques promote suppleness, stability, and clearer aids, making riding more comfortable for both horse and rider.
+As you learn and experience the principles through your horse’s motion and responses, you and your horse tune in to each other, creating harmony.
+These techniques release tension in horses and riders, reducing stress, creating confidence and making training easier.
+They help people cope with old injuries or chronic conditions that cause pain during or after riding.
+Centered Riding offers Pleasure Riders to International Competitors discover a softer, more connected, effective and enjoyable way to ride.

 For more information about Centered Riding, visit: www.centeredriding.org